3MN-SH/3mn.sh/README.md

 # What is this
 This is my personal website.
-It is very incomplete and full of very bad practices, because I am not a webdev, and I don't know what a lot of best practices.
-I did my best to follow what I think is the majority of them.
+It is very incomplete and full of very bad practices, because I am not a webdev, and I don't know what a lot of best practices are.
+I did my best to follow what I thought was "good practice".

 I started with the intent to make this website customizable, and discovered that it is not very customizable because I don't really know how consistent spacing works.